What’s In Your Water? Part 1

 No way, you say!
 Or, maybe you’re thinking ugh, what?
 Either way, stick with me for a bit.

-I first discovered shampoo bars on Beth Terry’s site, My Plastic-Free Life.2 I was excited to learn about shampoo bars and switched to them right away.
+I first discovered shampoo bars on Beth Terry’s site, My Plastic-Free Life.30 I was excited to learn about shampoo bars and switched to them right away.
 But there have been some issues with various bars, so I’m reviewing those here.

-Image of lavender bar soap, towel, and fresh lavender.
-Image by joe137 from Pixabay
+Image of lavender bar soap, light lavender towel, violet vase, and fresh lavender.

-Image by joe137 from Pixabay
+Image by joe137 from Pixabay.

 How to use a Shampoo Bar

 This part is easy!
 You just rub the bar between your hands like you would with regular bar soap, or directly on your hair and scalp as long as you are gentle.
 It’s only strange the first time.
-The lather of a bar is really satisfying, and I’ve actually come to prefer shampoo bars.
+The lather of a bar is satisfying, and I’ve come to prefer shampoo bars.

 Plastic-Free often also means Toxin-Free